FACTBOX-Back to pubs, gyms and movies: plotting the return to normal | Health

 Florida Governor Ron DeSantis on May 3 signed an executive order to end all local emergency measures.
 The U.S. Open tennis tournament will allow 100% fan capacity in 2021, the Associated Press reported on June 17.

-(Compiled by Vladimir Sadykov, Dagmarah Mackos and Federica Urso; Editing by Milla Nissi)
+(Compiled by Vladimir Sadykov, Dagmarah Mackos and Federica Urso; Editing by Milla Nissi and Emelia Sithole-Matarise)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)